-The focus will be on changes in lifestyle behaviours that are known to impact on the development and progression of common non-communicable chronic diseases such as cardiovascular disease, stroke and some cancers.
-This includes:
+Changes in lifestyle behaviours that are known to impact on the development and progression of: disability, dementia, frailty and common non-communicable chronic diseases.
+(Examples of the latter include cardiovascular diseases, diabetes, chronic obstructive pulmonary disease and some cancers.)
+Changes in behaviour could include:

-Changes in level and amount of sedentary behaviour and physical activity, changes in diet, weight and smoking and alcohol consumption.

-- Changes in the level of physical and cognitive function, personal and domestic activities of daily living and participation in work and social activities. - Ability to live independently, place of residence and level of social and nursing care.
+- Changes in level and amount of sedentary behaviour and physical activity, changes in diet, weight and smoking and alcohol consumption. - Changes in the level of physical and cognitive function, personal and domestic activities of daily living and participation in paid or unpaid work and social activities. - Ability to live independently, place of residence and level of social and nursing care.